Funding for any business need

 Loup Valley Investment Club, LLC

-Nebraska limited liability company for the purpose of assisting the community with development projects.
+The Loup Valley Investment Club is a Nebraska Limited Liability Company created for the purpose of assisting the community with development projects.
 Members of the investment club invest their personal funds into the treasury of the company on a monthly basis in order to fund operations and pursue company objectives.
 This organization has an objective of assisting with community wide economic development by pursuing business start-up, expansion, and development.
 To do so, members of the LLC screen requests from entrepreneurs and potential new businesses in order to make an informed business decision concerning funding of the requests.
 Projects that are approved by investment club members then receive funding from the Investment Club in the form of an “investment” rather than as a loan.
-Current projects of the investment club include a 10,000 square foot spec building and a housing development.
-For more information contact Gaylord Boilesen at (308) 728-7217.
+Past projects include the construction of a 10,000 square foot spec building and a housing development.
+For more information contact Joe Wadas at (308) 750-0426.

 Loup Valleys Rural Public Power Revolving Loan Fund